 Upon manufacture completion, the avionics manufacturer will preload all root certificates for all valid service providers.
 The Avionics manufacturer will also upon sale load the primary service provider server certificate and work with the primary service provider to install aircraft specific certificates and keys for IPS operation.
 The IP address shall also be set by the avionic provider at the direction of the primary service provider.
 The airline may also request the installation of other trusted companion service providers server keys to allow roaming.

 Failing pre-load by the avionics manufacturer or during subsequent lease or sale of an aircraft, it is recommended that avionics have a physical way, to load certificates, IP address configs and keys for IPS.
 It is recommended that avionics manufactures standardize the process for physical media and configuration files.
 The physical loading of keys should always be available.
-It will allow airline to recover aircraft that have been compromised or if keys expired before returning to the primary service provider’s coverage area.
+It will allow airline to recover aircraft that have been compromised or if certificates expired before returning to the primary service provider’s coverage area.

-The Airline can request a new set of certificates (Primary Service Provider Server, Aircraft Cert, Aircraft Private key, one time use cert, one time use private key) from the primary service provider, or a new primary service provider at any time via the processes documented in the master certificate policy and service contract.
+The Airline can request a new set of certificates (Primary Service Provider Server, Aircraft Certificate, one time use certificate) from the primary service provider, or a new primary service provider at any time via the processes documented in the master certificate policy and service contract.
 If there is a change in primary service provider the keys must be loaded manually via ground maintenance device.
 The airline is responsible for maintaining the security of the maintenance device(s) after issue.
 Compromised keys shall be reported to the primary service provider as soon as possible.

 Subsequent Key installation